TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/cli/_index.md

 > NOTE: If the file exists already, it is not overwritten and an error is printed instead.
 You can use `--overwrite` to overwrite the existing configuration file.

+> NOTE: You can also use the `--grpc-port` and `--oauth-server-address` flags to override the default values for the gRPC port and the OAuth server address.
+These are not needed for standard deployments.

 ### Manually creating configuration file

 Alternatively, you can create a file named `.ttn-lw-cli.yml` and paste the following contents: